pada2024/My-Blog-Posts-API/README.md

 Screen recording of current functionality.
 While I can capture the Blog Content it is not storing:

 <iframe src="https://drive.google.com/file/d/145AeP7pML0eOTfL5vKspu1ZoWaMJ5WGn/preview" width="640" height="480"></iframe>

+I've decided for now to add pseudo code of my outstanding acceptance criteria.
+I will refactor them to where I believe they shoudld go within my code